 These sections run for approximately the length of the school year.
-Classes normally start in early September and finish around the end of April (except for holidays and school vacations).
+Classes normally start in early September and finish around the end of April.
 The total number of classes in a school year is typically between 25 and 30 (approx. 150 hours per school year).
 The Wednesday section meets from 10:00 a.m. to 3:30 p.m.; several times throughout the school year, however, it meets from 10:00 a.m. to 1:30 p.m.
 The Saturday section meets from 8:00 a.m. to 2:00 p.m.
 Tuition is currently $605, plus the cost of materials.

-This section is similar to the other two sections except that the class meeting time is shorter and the class work is completed over five years.
-Class meets from 5:00 to 9:00 p.m., totaling approximately 120 hours per school year.
+These sections are similar to the other two sections except that the class meeting times are shorter and the class work is completed over five years.
+The Monday section meets from 5:00 to 9:00 p.m., and the Thursday section meets from 3:00 to 7:00 p.m., totaling approximately 120 hours per school year.
 Class is sometimes held on Monday holidays in order to get in the typical 30 sessions.
 Tuition is currently $485, plus the cost of materials.